 In 2012 he received the prestigious Princess Grace Award, the first projection designer to be honored with this national theater award.
 In 2017, he received the first Lucille Lortel Award for the category of Outstanding Projection design (Vietgone, Manhattan Theater Club).
 Alongside the Lucille Lortel, Mezzocchi was also a recipient of a 2017 Obie Award, and 2017 nominee for an Outer Critics Circle Award and a Drama Desk Award.
 In Spring 2017, Mezzocchi was accepted as a fellow to the MacDowell Colony.

-taught courses as an adjunct at NYU Playwrights Horizons and Brooklyn College.
-In 2015, Mezzocchi was named Producing Artistic Director of Andy's Summer Playhouse.
-He has been a regular artist at Andy’s since 2009, directing such original productions as Viewfinder, The Little Prince, The Lost World, The BFG, The Block and others.
+Mezzocchi grew up in Hollis, NH, where his mother still lives and where he will make his summer home as Producing Artistic Director of Andy's Summer Playhouse.
+He has been a regular artist at Andy’s since 2009, directing such original productions as The Lost World, The BFG, The Block and others.
 His production of The Lost World, written originally for Andy’s, won Best Original Play in the NHTA Awards and just received its DC premiere at University of Maryland in 2015.

 For more info on Jared, check out his website